Chinese Studies (M.Phil. / P.Grad.Dip.)

 Admission Requirements

-Admission to this course is at graduate level, and applicants will hold a good honours degree (minimum II.1, or a GPA of 3.5, or equivalent from another country) from a recognised university.
-Applicants must also satisfy the university English language requirements.
+Applicants will hold a Bachelor's degree (minimum 2.1, or a GPA of 3.5, or equivalent from another country) from a recognised university.
+A background in Arts, Humanities and Social Sciences is helpful but not a requirement.
+Applicants must also satisfy Trinity's English language proficiency requirements.

 Course Fees